K-stability of Thaddeus' moduli of stable bundle pairs on genus two curves: Introduction

 Despite the completion of the general theory, to prove the K-stability of Fano varieties, even Fano hypersurfaces, is still a technically hard problem.
+A powerful approach for verifying explicit K-stability using admissible flags was developed in \cite{AZ22}; for a more detailed exposition and applications to Fano threefolds, see \cite{CA21}.
 An aligning problem is to explicitly describe K-moduli spaces for smooth Fano varieties, in other words, find all the K-(semi/poly)stable degenerations.
 One promising approach to this is the moduli continuity method, which proceeds as follows. \begin{enumerate} \item First, using equivariant K-stability (ref. \cite{Zhu21}), one can typically identify a K-stable member within a given family of Fano varieties.
 By the openness of K-(semi)stability (ref. \cite{BL18, BLX19, Xu20}), this implies that general members of the family are also K-stable. \item Understand the geometry of the K-semistable limits, especially make sure that all the limits appear in some appropriate parameter space.
 This requires the singularity estimate introduced in \cite{Liu18}, built on earlier work in \cite{Fuj18}. \item Next, by using the ampleness of the CM line bundle (ref. \cite{CP21, XZ20}), one can propose a candidate for the K-moduli space based on GIT stability with respect to the CM line bundle over the parameter space. \item Finally, establish an isomorphism between the K-moduli space and the GIT moduli space, using the separatedness and properness of K-moduli spaces (ref. \cite{BX19, ABHLX20, LXZ22}).
 It is worth mentioning that at this step, there is a significant technical issue, first pointed out in \cite[Appendix A]{SS17}. \item[(4+)] Additionally, one can further study the GIT stability of the objects and the corresponding GIT moduli space.
 Typically, smooth objects are GIT stable, which allows us to prove the K-stability of all smooth Fano varieties in that family. \end{enumerate}

 For any dimension $N=3g-3$ with $g\geq 2$, there are two special families of smooth Fano varieties coming from vector bundles: the moduli spaces of rank two stable vector bundles with a fixed odd determinant, and Thaddeus' moduli spaces of \emph{bundle stable pairs}\footnote{In Thaddeus' original paper \cite{Tha94}, this is called \emph{stable pairs}.
 Here we use \emph{bundle stable pairs} to avoid confusion with the stable pairs in the sense of birational geometry.} (see Definition \ref{defn:thaddeus}) over genus $g$ curves.
 The former has Picard rank one and Fano index two, while the latter is obtained by blowing up the former along the Brill--Noether locus.
 A significant area of interest is the study of the K-stability of these Fano varieties (see \cite[Problem 11.2]{AIM}), and conjecturally those two families of smooth moduli spaces are all K-stable for each $g\geq 2$.